On February 14, 2012, the B.C. Ombudsperson released Part 2 of her report into seniors' care. Read HEU's news release for more details.

 Find out more in these two reports from the Canadian Centre for Policy Alternatives (CCPA): An Uncertain Future for Seniors: BC’s Restructuring of Home and Community Care, 2001-2008 (Full Report/Summary), which includes a breakdown of cuts to seniors’ care in communities across B.C. and Innovations in Community Care: From Pilot Project to System Change (Full Report), which reviews the state of home and community care in B.C.

-Support the BC Health Coalition’s Home and Community Care Campaign to raise awareness about the state of seniors’ care in B.C. and support the Ombudsperson’s recommendations contained in her report.
+Support the BC Health Coalition with improving seniors' care to raise awareness about the state of seniors’ care in B.C. and support the Ombudsperson’s recommendations contained in her report.

 Get the facts